Apply for Housing Benefit

-It’s no longer possible to make a new claim for Housing Benefit unless one of the exceptions below applies.
-If one of the exceptions below does not apply to you, then you have to claim Universal Credit instead.
-If you are eligible, your housing costs will be included as part of your Universal Credit.
+Universal Credit has replaced Housing Benefit for most new claimants.
+You can only make a new claim for Housing Benefit if one of the exceptions below applies.
+If not, you will have to claim Universal Credit instead and if you are eligible, your housing costs will be included as part of your award.

-You could still make a new Housing Benefit claim if you:
+You can still make a new claim for Housing Benefit if you:

 Other eligibility conditions

-You need to rent your home to qualify for Housing Benefit.
-You can't get Housing Benefit if you're a homeowner, but there is other financial help available for homeowners.
+You can't get Housing Benefit if you own your home, but there is other financial help available for homeowners.

 Existing Housing Benefit claimants